-Michael McAfee, Vice President for Programs for PolicyLink and Co-Director of PNI, began his service at PolicyLink in 2011.
+Michael McAfee, President at PolicyLink, began his service at PolicyLink in 2011.
 Under his leadership, PolicyLink has emerged as a national leader in building cradle-to-career systems that are ensuring that all children and youth in America have a pathway into the middle class.
 Central to this equitable systems-change are communities of opportunity, where all children can grow up with access to great schools and strong systems of family and community supports that prepare them to attain an excellent education and successfully transition to college and/or a career.
 As Vice President for Programs, Michael joins the Executive Team and Program Teams in strategic planning, policy development, policy campaign strategy, and programmatic design and implementation at the local, state, and national levels.